Caroline-Amanquah/responsive-gov-form/README.md

-To render the form on your screen do the following:
+To render the form on your screen do the following commands and then copy and paste  http://localhost:3000 into the browser:

 ```bash
 ➜  Form git:(main) ✗ npm install